 The ICRC opened an office in Khartoum in 1978.
-In 1984, it initiated operations in the context of the armed conflict between government forces and the Sudan People's Liberation Movement/Army, later adapting its programmes to the transition to peace.
+In 1984, it initiated operations in response to the armed conflict between government forces and the Sudan People's Liberation Movement/Army, later adapting its programmes to the transition to peace.
 Since 2004, it has responded to needs arising from the hostilities in Darfur.
-It works to ensure that people directly affected by armed conflict are protected in accordance with IHL, receive emergency aid, medical care and livelihood support, and can re-establish family links.
+It works to ensure that people directly affected by armed conflict are protected in accordance with IHL, receive emergency aid, medical care and livelihood support, and can restore contact with relatives.
 It works with the Sudanese Red Crescent Society and provides leadership for other Movement partners active in Sudan.

 BUDGET IN KCHF

-Protection 12,783
+Protection 9,679

-Assistance 51,251
+Assistance 59,366

-Prevention 7,749
+Prevention 8,327

-Cooperation with National Societies 4,513
+Cooperation with National Societies 5,433

 General -

-Total 76,296
+Total 82,805

-Total Of which: Overheads 76,296 4,657

-Of which: Overheads
+Of which: Overheads 5,002

+PERSONNEL

+Expatriates 96

+National staff (daily workers not included) 1,105